 But if one of those changes is spending less time doing something that you enjoy and something that not only makes you happy but makes others happy as well, then maybe it’s worth looking at finding out ways to bring back some of the things you used to be.

 Especially when it comes to music.
 You’re not going to find any studies or articles that extol how playing music is bad for someone.
 Giving yourself just five minutes a day, or a half-hour every other day, or even a full hour once a week will only make your life better.

-If you want some words of encouragement in 2014, don’t go any further than Pete Townshend:
+If you want some words of encouragement, don’t go any further than Pete Townshend:

 Get up my guitar and play just like yesterday